23.9 C

 Republicans in the Senate and in the House care about the midterm elections, and they know Trump is not helping them.
 They know that nothing is hurting them more than Trump’s war in Iran and the inflation it has caused.

 Evidence of GOP fractures continues to mount.
 In Texas, Ken Paxton defeated Sen. John Cornyn in the Republican primary runoff, scrambling the map further.
 House Speaker Mike Johnson is struggling to hold his caucus together, and FBI Director Kash Patel has been forced to fire a far-right agent over a bigoted attack.
-In Florida, Representative Byron Donalds is grappling with MAGA infighting during his gubernatorial primary.
+In Florida, Rep. Byron Donalds is grappling with MAGA infighting during his gubernatorial primary.
 Sen. Sheldon Whitehouse has criticized the Trump Department of Justice’s $1.776 billion fund as a “cop beaters’ slush fund,” and a majority of GOP voters now oppose it.